 Biological Contamination Release

-Section 28(b) contains a release of liability for biological contamination, including mold.
+In the contract we reviewed, a release of liability at Section 28(b) covers biological contamination, including mold.
 This provision asks the buyer to acknowledge that the builder is not responsible for mold or other biological growth that may occur in the home.
-Given that construction defects such as improper moisture barriers, inadequate ventilation, and plumbing leaks are among the primary causes of residential mold, this clause effectively allows the builder to disclaim responsibility for a problem that the builder's own workmanship may have caused.
+Given that construction defects such as improper moisture barriers, inadequate ventilation, and plumbing leaks are among the primary causes of residential mold, this clause effectively allows the builder to disclaim responsibility for a problem that the builder’s own workmanship may have caused.
+The Louisiana class action involving HVAC-related mold in D.R.
+Horton homes underscores why this clause matters.

 What the Courts Have Said